barrucadu/lookwhattheshoggothdraggedin.com/posts/izirions-enchiridion.markdown

 magical apron which makes things in its pockets rot more slowly, or a magical cloak which let you teleport are all in danger of making magic feel too mundane in my opinion.
-I'm fine with magical tools (for example, in my current [glo:dnd] game I have a magnifying glass which lets my character see magic much like the *Detect Magic* spell) and magical weapons and armour, but magical clothes are just a step too far.
+I'm fine with magical tools (for example, in my current [abbr:dnd] game I have a magnifying glass which lets my character see magic much like the *Detect Magic* spell) and magical weapons and armour, but magical clothes are just a step too far.